roboflow/video-inference/README.md

-**_Note: Update from November 2023 - Roboflow now provides a [new video inference API](https://blog.roboflow.com/roboflow-video-inference-api/), please visit this link to learn more._**
+**_Note: Update from November 2023 - Roboflow now provides a [new video inference API](https://blog.roboflow.com/roboflow-video-inference-api/), please visit this link to learn more.
+This repository is archived._**

 # Roboflow Video Inference
 Example script to do inference on a video file with